 However, in 1905, the Lambourn Valley Railway Company was swallowed up by the mighty Great Western Railway and, although it never lost any of its rural charm, the line from Newbury to Lambourn and back again became, in essence, just another GWR branch line.

 For all that, however, the LVR, both as an independent line and in its subsequent GWR incarnation, possessed a unique charm and became - as so many branch lines did - an essential part of the communities through which it passed before its official closure (to passengers) in 1960.

-Some of the personal stories of people who both worked on and used the line are on our recollections page so, if you have any information about the LVR that you'd like to share, please get in touch, and we'll add them to that page.
+People and things Some of the personal stories of people who both worked on and used the line are on our recollections page so, if you have any information about the LVR that you'd like to share, please get in touch, and we'll add them to that page.
 In the meantime, there are lots of intense personal recollections on that page.

 In addition, you'll find on this site links to books and models, and more about the line than you ever thought you might want to know.

 This site is a homage to the Lambourn Valley Railway, both because of its inherent character and the part it played in the lives of so many people, but also as a prime example of a Great Western Railway branch line, displaying all the charm of the genre - and alas, suffering the fate of so many of its ilk, closing even before the infamous Beeching Report.
 While we'll never see its like again, it lives on in memories, recollections, and images: the quintessential British branch line.
 Manek Dubash

 Last site update: 7 June 2022.
 Added railcar photo on the branch heading out of Newbury.
 See Updates page for details.
 This site receives regular but undocumented attention in the form of updated photos for better quality, and tweaks and updates to the copy.